NCBPFluffyBear/FluffyMachines/README.md

 **Alternate Elevator Plate**: Functions the same as Slimefun's Elevator Plates, but it uses a Chest GUI.
 Can be used for cosmetic effect, of if your server does not support elevators when a player is muted, this will work.

 **Portable Charger**: Multiple tiered handheld charders that allow players to charge items anywhere

+## FAQ
+**Can cargo be used on the Foundry?**
+*Yes, but you can not place it directly on the Superheated Furnace.
+Place down a chest in its place, put the cargo on the chest, and then replace the chest wth the Superheated Furnace.*